visit-dav/visit/docs/SphynxDocs/Subsetting/Species.rst

 Turning off species
 ~~~~~~~~~~~~~~~~~~~

-VisIt adds species information to the SIL as new subsets under a category
+VisIt adds species information to the :term:`SIL` as new subsets under a
-called: Species.
+category called: Species.
 Since species are part of the SIL, users can use the
 **Subset Window** (see :numref:`Figure %s <subsetwindow_species2>`) to turn
 off species.
 To access the list of species, select the Species category
 under the whole mesh.
 Once the Species category is clicked, the second pane